pschou/pki-webauth/README.md

 * This reverse proxy blocks Log4j and other user-agent escapes.

 # Comparing PKI to tokens:
-* First and formost: get rid of the dreaded PASSWORDS and updating passwords with PKI tokens!
-A huge win for the user.
+* First and foremost: Get rid of the dreaded PASSWORDS!
+No passwords and no need to updating passwords.
+Along with solving the password problem, PKI adds additional security by being something physical that stays with a person.
+  A huge win for the user (and tech support).
 * Tokens are issued and maintained by a central token issuing server.
 The user browser bounces back and forth between to pick up new tokens and renew tokens.
 * PKI use the person’s identity provided by the PKI certificate and the reverse